Written on 8/5/21

 Checking each of these components early in your TTC journey can help you get the full picture of your fertility status.
 It can also help you identify specific problems that may be preventing you from conceiving.

-Proov PdG Outcome #2: Weak Ovulation
+Proov PdG Outcome #2: Problem with Ovulation

 With this Proov PdG outcome, you might not be producing quite enough PdG during the 7-10 DPP testing window in order for ovulation to be truly successful.
-While the above chart shows some iterations of weak ovulation, there are many and your specific pattern may not be represented above.
+While the above chart shows some iterations of problems with ovulation, there are many and your specific pattern may not be represented above.
 In the Proov Insight app, your Ovulation Score will be anywhere from 21 to 89.

 In general, ovulation is considered weak if you get less than 3 positive PdG tests or if you do not get a positive result on 10 DPP.
 This typically indicates that you aren’t producing enough PdG or your levels are dropping just a tad too early.
 Some doctors refer to weak ovulation as low progesterone or luteal phase defect — they all mean the same thing!